Sherrie Rollins Westin

 Board of Directors

 Westin has held leadership positions in media, nonprofit, and public service.
-She was Assistant to the President for Public Liaison and Intergovernmental Affairs for President George H.W.
-Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development, and she held senior positions at the ABC Television Network and U.S. News & World Report.
+She served as Assistant to the President for Public Liaison and Intergovernmental Affairs for President George H.W.
+Bush, Assistant Secretary for Public Affairs at the U.S. Department for Housing and Urban Development and held senior positions at the ABC Television Network and U.S. News & World Report.

-Westin is Chair of the Joan Ganz Cooney Center, an independent research and innovation lab named for Sesame Street’s Founder.
-Westin serves on the boards of the U.S. Fund for UNICEF, the U.S. Global Leadership Coalition, Communities in Schools, and Vital Voices Global Partnership.
-She is a member of the Council on Foreign Relations, the U.S. Afghan Women’s Council, the Early Childhood Peace Consortium Advisory Board, and serves on the Early Childhood Development Action Network Education Leadership Council.
+Westin chairs the Board of the Joan Ganz Cooney Center and serves on the boards of the U.S. Global Leadership Council, Communities in Schools, and Vital Voices Global Partnership, and leadership council of the Early Childhood Education Action Network.
+She is a member of the Council on Foreign Relations and the U.S. Afghan Women’s Council.

-Westin is a graduate of the University of Virginia and holds an Honorary Doctorate from Concordia College in New York.
+Westin is a graduate of the University of Virginia and holds an Honorary Doctorate from Concordia College.